sindresorhus/sindresorhus.github.com/data/apps/dato.md

 All the date and time output and the calendar adhere to your locale settings.
 I have no plans to localize the app itself.

-#### I added a calendar to the Calendar app but it doesn't show up in Dato
+#### I added a calendar to the Calendar app but it doesn't show up in the app

 You need to enable the calendar in the Dato settings.

 #### Can you add support for Google Calendar / Outlook 365 / Exchange?

 It's already supported.
-Just add your calendars to the built-in Calendar app and then enable those calendars in the Dato settings.
+Just add your calendars to the built-in Calendar app and then enable those calendars in the app settings.

 #### How can I customize the menu bar date and time format?